 The partnership between the GAA and the RNLI was first introduced by way of this video….

 We also heard from RNLI Chief Executive Paul Boissier and GAA President Aogán Ó Fearghaíl who wholeheartedly welcomed the initiative on behalf of the organisation.

-The launch wrapped up with a questions and answers session with the inter county players who have put their full weight behind the partnership – Jackie, Lyndsey, Killian, Neil and Brian – each of whom had their own experiences and stories to share.
+The launch wrapped up with a questions and answers session with the inter county players who have put their full weight behind the partnership – Jackie, Lyndsey, Killian, Neil and Brian.
+Each of whom had their own Respect The Water experiences and stories to share.

-From a local perspective I was also delighted to have three senior Realt Na Mara players present at the launch who took time off from their Dublin based jobs to attend and help promote the initiative.
+From a local perspective I was also delighted to have three senior Realt Na Mara players present.
+They took time off from their Dublin based jobs to attend and help promote Respect The Water.
 Niall Dunne, Paul Delaney and Fearghal McKiernan togged out in their black and amber kits and boarded the lifeboat for some photos.
 Thanks to the GAA for making Dressing Room 1 available to them to change and then run out the players’ tunnel!

-The Respect the Water campaign launches officially on May 25th and in the weeks and months to come you’ll be hearing a lot more about the GAA’s involvement with it!
+The RNLI Respect the Water campaign launches officially on May 25th.
+In the weeks and months to come you’ll be hearing a lot more about the GAA’s involvement with it!
 If the RNLI’s aim of halving drownings by 2024 is to happen, then it is everyone’s responsibility to learn about the dangers of water whilst still being able to enjoy this fabulous amenity that surrounds our little country.

 Read about the RNLI’s participation in the state’s Easter 1916 commemoration parade here